-“The selection committee was delighted with the number of exceptional artists submitting proposals for this important project,” said Paul Mankins, Greater Des Moines Public Art Foundation Board President.
+“The selection committee was delighted with the number of exceptional artists submitting proposals for this important project,” said Paul Mankins, then PAF Board President.
 “We’re trilled to select the design concept of Alice Aycock for this site.
 Aycock has contributed major public art projects all across the U.S.”

-Of note are Aycock’s design references to the historic Riverview Amusement Park, a treasured local landmark that once operated at a site north of the 6th Avenue bridge and closed in 1977.
-The design’s fanciful twists and turns will wrap over the bridge like the roller coasters from childhood memory.
-The artwork’s installation will conveniently coincide with efforts by the City of Des Moines Parks and Recreation Department to redevelop the vacant amusement park property.
+Of note were references in Aycock’s design to the historic Riverview Amusement Park, a treasured local landmark that once operated at a site just north of the 6th Avenue bridge and closed in 1977.
+The concept design’s fanciful twists and turns wrapped over the bridge like the roller coaster.